NUM-Forschungsdatenplattform/num-portal-webapp/docs/01_create_user/01_create_user.md

 Fig 01-01: Position of the register link on Login page
 ```

 At the Signup page you will see a form to enter your basic data.
+The **project lead** creates new projects, describes them, and manages them through the application process to project completion.
+He is responsible for defining the cohort and manages the researchers assigned to the project.
+**Researchers** retrieve research data from their assigned projects once the projects are approved and launched.
+Researchers have no influence on the project description, project application and cohort definition.
-All input fields marked with an
-asterisk are required to proceed.
+All input fields marked with an asterisk are required to proceed.

 ```{figure} images/sign_up_form_empty.png
 ---